 GNSO Council response:

 This recommendations touches upon accuracy of registration data, which is one of the priority two topics for Phase 2 of the GNSO’s Expedited Policy Development Process on Temporary Specification for gTLD Registration Data (EPDP).
 However, the Council is well aware that data accuracy, among some other priority two topics, is unlikely to be addressed by the EPDP Team and is considering its options and possible next steps.
-If and when the Council decides to request an Issue Report on data accuracy, Recommendation CC.1 could be included for consideration, if this item has not bee addressed in the next round of contractual negotiations between ICANN org and the Contracted Parties (as directed by the Board).
+The Council will ensure Recommendation CC.1 is included for consideration in due course, if this item has not bee addressed in the next round of contractual negotiations between ICANN org and the Contracted Parties (as directed by the Board).

 ~~